+Discussion

+This requirement covers both recorded and synthetic speech.
+It applies to those aspects of the audio content that are inherent to the voting system or that are generated by default.
+To the extent that election officials designing the ballot determine the audio presentation, it is beyond of the scope of this requirement.

+Support for non-written languages and low literacy includes audio output that is usable by voters who can see the screen.

+The International Telecommunications Union (ITU) provides a set of freely available test signals for testing audio quality in Rec.
+ITU-T P.50 Appendix I [ITU19].

+This requirement is based on WCAG 2.0 [W3C10] and Section 508 [USAB18].

 7.1-N – Tactile keys

 Mechanically operated controls, buttons, keys, or any other hardware interfaces (including dual switches or sip-and-puff devices) on the voting system available to the voter must:

-be tactilely discernible without activating those controls or keys
+be tactilely discernible without activating those controls or keys;

-include a Braille label if there is a text label
+include a Unified English Braille, Contracted label if there is a text label; and

 not require sequential, timed, or simultaneous presses or activations, unless using a full keyboard.